-Although it had yet to be called Taking Donors Seriously®, the program had its start in 1985 when InterVarsity Christian Fellowship asked for fundraising training for four regional directors who were struggling with raising support.
-The training and its focus on relationships caught the interest of other InterVarsity staff and quickly extended across the organization.
-It has served as the fountainhead for InterVarsity’s fundraising training for nearly 30 years.
+Although it had yet to be called Taking Donors Seriously®, the TDS program had its start in 1985 when InterVarsity Christian Fellowship asked The FOCUS Group for fundraising training for four regional directors who were struggling with raising support.
+The innovative training and its focus on relationships caught the interest of other InterVarsity staff and quickly extended across the organization.
+In the days since, TDS has served as the fountainhead for InterVarsity’s fundraising training for over 30 years.

-As the InterVarsity began its rollout of the training, Young Life heard about it and asked to have it presented to regional directors in the San Francisco Bay Area.
-They were immediately enthusiastic and requested a presentation for their senior leadership team, comprised of more than 100 staff members.
-The reaction was also very favorable, because Young Life’s leaders recognized that the framework fit hand-in-glove with their emphasis on relationships.
-Shortly thereafter, Young Life conducted a national rollout of the material and made it their official fundraising training program.
+As InterVarsity began its rollout of the training, Young Life asked to have the program presented to regional directors in the San Francisco Bay Area.
+They were enthusiastic and requested a presentation for their senior leadership team, comprised of more than 100 staff members.
+Young Life’s leaders recognized that the framework fit hand-in-glove with their ministry’s emphasis on relationships.
+Shortly thereafter, Young Life conducted a national rollout of the approach and made it their official fundraising training program.

 There are fundraising training programs available in a variety of media and formats.
 Some ask, “What’s different about TDS?”
-The core of TDS is the emphasis on relationships versus a sales approach.
-TDS’s five factors – Case, Leadership, Prospects, Strategy, Plan – provide a conceptual framework for carrying out the relational philosophy of TDS.
-Emphasizing the relational nature of raising money, tied to proven principles and practices, is what attracts many in the nonprofit world to Taking Donors Seriously®.
+The core of TDS is the emphasis on building relationships versus a transactional, sales approach.
+The five key elements – Case, Leadership, Prospects, Strategy, Plan – provide a conceptual and easy-to-follow framework for carrying out the relational philosophy of TDS.
+Emphasizing the relational nature of fundraising, tied to proven principles and practices, is what has attracted many in the nonprofit world to Taking Donors Seriously®.